Engineering-Research-and-Development/IDS-testbed/README.md

 docker-compose up
 ```

-## Stopping the testbed
+# Stopping the TRUEConnector-MVDS

-To stop the testbed just use the following command:
+To stop the TRUEConnector-MVDS just use the following command:

 ```
 docker-compose down